j0ey1992/audhd/README.md

 ## Task Prompts

 ### Task 1: Setup Modern Development Environment ✅
-"Install and configure the necessary modern UI libraries for Autistic Investor.
+"Install and configure the necessary modern UI libraries for Autistic Intelligence.
 We need Three.js for 3D effects, GSAP for animations, react-spring for physics-based animations, and Tailwind CSS for styling.
 Update the configuration files to support our monochromatic color scheme and modern design system."

 ### Task 2: Create Background3D Component
 "Implement a subtle 3D background component using Three.js that adds depth to our website.
 Create floating geometric shapes with a parallax effect that responds to mouse movement.
 Use our monochromatic color scheme and ensure smooth performance."